 When I began searching for a rural property for my off-grid retreat, I quickly found all sorts of places that looked promising at first glance.
 Everything from mountain views, to green pastures and all kinds of idyllic landscapes that I thought would make a significant acquisition.
 Buying off-grid land requires preparation and there are a few things that you should know before signing the papers.

 Before you settle on a particular property and you put down the deposit for your off-grid land, it is smart to take some time and think about the choices you have.
+These may seem like random questions to ask people, but I promise they are important.
 I recommend asking yourself the following questions when looking for off-grid land:

 How much off-grid land do you need?Contents hide

 If you plan to start a homestead, you can do so on less than an acre.
 If you want to build a remote bug out location, you may need more than an acre.
 Do you want livestock?
 Do you plan to have orchards on your off-grid land?
 What do you want?
 For example, cows require a minimum of one or two acres of dedicated pasture each.
 On the other hand, chickens and rabbits need minimal land.
 Think about this and if you have doubts, get far more land than you think.

 Can you afford the off-grid land?

 Off-grid land is not expensive, but even so, only you know how much of it you can comfortably afford for the home and land.
 Are you able to purchase the land you want and be debt-free?
 If that isn’t the case, can you at least afford the down payment and have financial reserves to deal with the unexpected?
 Besides answering these questions, you should also take into account how much will set you back any possible improvements to the land or building.

 How is the water?